mokgadiphasha/TaxiNavigator/README.md

 - Allows admins to add routes, manage them and also download a CSV template and upload a CSV file with relevant routes for bulk uploads.

-- Supports bidirectional routing for each added endpoint.
+- Supports bidirectional routing for each added route.

 # **Technologies**